 Jewish Studies Major

-For the nine-unit major in Jewish Studies, students must take courses pertaining both to the ancient and modern worlds and show proficiency in Hebrew (equivalent to at least two semesters at the second-year level).
+For the nine-course major in Jewish Studies, students must take courses pertaining both to the ancient and modern worlds and show proficiency in a Jewish language (equivalent to at least two semesters at the second-year level).

 Jewish Studies Minor